vimodev/dronemap/README.md

 - Authentication for exposing service to internet
 - File / footage management page

+## Known issues (might or might not be working on these)

+- Thumbnail retrieval might be broken in docker deployment.
+- Parsing of particular videos might result in a fatal error (unknown what causes it atm)

 ## Running with Docker

 1. Copy and adapt `docker-compose.yml`